sca075/mqtt_vacuum_camera/README.md

 ## Futures:
 1) **Automatically Generate the calibration points for the lovelace-xiaomi-vacuum-map-card** to ensure full compatibility to this user friendly card.
 2) **Automatically Generate rooms based configuration when vaccum support this fucntionality**, this will allow you to configure the rooms quickly on the [lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
 3) **The camera take automaticly a snapshot (vacuum idle/ error / docked)** and sore it in the www folder of HA.
-It is thefore possible to create an automation to send the screenshot to your mobile in different conditions as per below example, the vacuum is in idle for 30 second, or the camera took a snapshot 5 sec. ago..  **(please keep in mind that this image will be not automatically deleted from your www folder)**:
+It is thefore possible to create an automation to send the screenshot to your mobile in different conditions as per below example, the vacuum is in idle for 30 second, or the camera took a snapshot 5 sec. ago.. (you need to edit the automation in yamil becase of the boolean value True is translated to "True" from the UI editor. **(please keep in mind that this image will be not automatically deleted from your www folder)**:

 ```alias: Vacuum stopped at position
 description: vacuum camera notification with image